beezow/TeachDotPy/README.md

 # teach.py
 A new open source project built for the Open Source Challenge of HackIllinois 2019 by Charles Agriogianis, Andrew Fei, Maxwell Jong, Albert Li, Theodore Li, and Drew Zoghby.

+## Running teach.py
+For command line arguemnts

+'./teach --help'

+To run on linux

+'./teach script_to_animate.py'

+Currently no jar for windows so must be run through Processing IDE
 ## About teach.py
 For many beginners, visualizing code is often difficult and intimidating.
 Computer science concepts such as lists, loops, and queues can be very confusing. *teach.py* is developed primarily with educators in mind to better demonstrate these fundamental ideas.
 *teach.py* parses Python code and translates it into visual representations, creating **meaningful** and **powerful** images and animations.